-"Some of them, I assume," said the deva, "but they do not discuss it openly.
+"Some of them, I assume, but they do not discuss it openly.
 They communicate only in riddles.
 Observe," and the deva approached the roshi, the senior monk.

-"Dear monastic, I am the deva Sakha, come from another realm," said the deva, kneeling beside him.
-"Tell me, are you awakened?"
+"Dear monastic, I am the deva Sakha, come from another realm," he said, kneeling beside the roshi, "Tell me, are you awakened?"

 The roshi opened his eyes, picked up a wooden shoe, and threw it squarely at the head of a junior monk.

 "Ah!
-Ow!" the junior monk cried, holding his head, his face in wrinkled in pain.
+Ow!" the junior monk cried, holding his head, his face wrinkled in pain.